Dr Yulia Nesterova

-My research interests centre around (1) inequalities and injustices in education, (2) education for peace and justice, and (3) how partnerships and youth and community engagement can address and redress those, and build peaceful and just societies.
-My current research projects can be divided into two broad areas: education and development and education/learning and peacebuilding.
+My research interests centre around (1) inequalities and injustices in education, (2) education for peace and justice, and (3) how partnerships and youth and community engagement can address and redress inequalities and injustices, and help to establish lasting and just peace.

 We recently completed an ESRC-funded project on youth engagement in peace processes, the report for which can be found here, and a GCRF-funded project on lifelong learning with partners in Benin, Kenya, Rwanda and a British Academy-funded project on local and place-based approaches to peacebuilding, the reports for which will be available soon.

 PhD (Education), University of Hong Kong, Hong Kong S.A.R.

 MA (Education and Globalisation), University of Oulu, Finland

 University of Duhok, Iraq (2023); University of Illinois at Urbana-Champaign, United States (2016)